-As of December 31, 2006, approximately \$13.9 million of letters of credit were issued in favor of various parties to secure the Company's performance relating to franchise and lease requirements.
-The fair value of such letters of credit were not material.
+As of December 31, 2006, approximately \$32.2 million of letters of credit were issued to various parties to secure the Company's performance relating to insurance and franchise requirements.
+The fair value of such letters of credit was immaterial.